hivsuper/hivsuper.github.io/_posts/2024-04-21-Create Producer and Consumer Using spring-kafka.md

 ---
 title: Create Producer and Consumer Using spring-kafka
 date: 2024-04-21 17:26:00 +0800
-categories: [Technology, Kafka Learning Journey]
+categories: [Technology, A Simple Application Using spring-kafka]
-tags: [java,kafka]
+tags: [java, kafka]
 ---
 The Spring for Apache Kafka (spring-kafka) project applies core Spring concepts to the development of Kafka-based messaging solutions.
 It provides a "template" as a high-level abstraction for sending messages.
 It also provides support for Message-driven POJOs with @KafkaListener annotations and a "listener container".
 These libraries promote the use of dependency injection and declarative.
 This article will demonstrate creating kafka producer/consumer and respective unit test using an embedded instance of Kafka.
 All the codes of the article can be downloaded from [here](https://github.com/hivsuper/learning-journey/tree/master/demos/kafka-demo).